Ready2k/CatalAIst/README.md

 # CatalAIst

-AI-powered business process transformation classifier that helps organizations determine the optimal transformation approach for their processes using OpenAI's GPT models.
+AI-powered business process transformation classifier that helps organizations determine the optimal transformation approach for their processes using OpenAI GPT models or AWS Bedrock (Claude models).

 ## Features